google/WebFundamentals/src/content/en/updates/2012/12/Canvas-driven-background-images.md

     var gl = document.getCSSCanvasContext('experimental-webgl', 'animation', 300, 150);

-Here's a proof of concept that contains a div with it's background drawn using vertext and fragment shaders: [DEMO](http://jsbin.com/odimig/269/edit)
+Here's a proof of concept that contains a div with it's background drawn using vertex and fragment shaders: [DEMO](http://jsbin.com/odimig/269/edit)

 ### Other approaches